tarantool/doc/doc/reference/configuration/cfg_replication.rst

     This option is in effect if :ref:`bootstrap_strategy <cfg_replication-bootstrap_strategy>` is set to ``legacy``.

-    Specifies the number of nodes to be up and running to start a replica set.
+    Specify the number of nodes to be up and running to start a replica set.
     This parameter has effect during :ref:`bootstrap <replication-leader>` or :ref:`configuration update <replication-configuration_update>`.
     Setting ``replication_connect_quorum`` to ``0`` makes Tarantool